ansible/ansible/docs/docsite/rst/intro_configuration.rst

 Environmental configuration
 +++++++++++++++++++++++++++

-Ansible also allows configuration of settings via environment variables.
+Ansible also allows configuration of settings using environment variables.
 If these environment variables are set, they will override any setting loaded from the configuration file.

-You can get a full listing of available variables from :doc:`config`.
+You can get a full listing of available environment variables from :doc:`config`.

 .. _command_line_configuration: